Swiftsure-class submarine

 A few were upgraded with the capability to launch Tomahawk cruise missiles in addition to their original armaments of torpedoes, mines and anti-ship missiles.
 They were also the first class of Royal Navy submarines to be built with shrouded pump-jet propulsors.

+Norman Hancock, RCNC was Project Manager and lead designer.
+He described the overall approach to the design as:"Our aims were to simplify wherever possible by cleaning up and removing all unnecessary duplication and to introduce the necessary improvements which would produce a faster, stealthier, safer, deeper diving and more easily maintainable weapons platform."